Epsilon User's Manual and Reference >

 ignore list file in that directory named

 All these files contain one word per line.
-You can edit them to
+You can edit them to remove

-automatically sorts ignore list files when it uses them.
+sorts ignore list files when it uses them.

 Epsilon can generate suggestions in one of several ways.
 Its default